We have 8 personal trainers here at The Fit Stop, who specialise in strength training, fat loss, & functional movement training

 The FMS is used world wide amongst professional athletes and sporting teams including NFL, MLB, NHL, NBA, as well as Special Ops military personnel.

 Ben is also a Precision Nutrition certified Level 1 coach

-Ben has always had a strong interest in the human body and the many facets of health, fitness, performance and nutrition.
-He adopts a mindset of ‘constant learning’, with an love & appreciation of science but with an open mind that likes to think outside the box.
+Ben has always had a strong interest in the human body and the many facets of health, fitness, performance & nutrition.
+He adopts a mindset of ‘constant learning’, with a love & appreciation of science and critical thinking, and an open mind that likes to ‘think outside the box’.

-Ben has an eclectic approach to his training style and draws from various training modalities, ranging from:
+Ben has an eclectic approach to his training style, and draws from various training modalities to help his clients reach their goals, ranging from:

 – General Strength & Conditioning